-To learn more, I spoke with Mark Kantrowitz, a financial aid expert and publisher of Cappex.com.
-Here’s his best college financial aid advice for students and new grads.
+To guide you through the process, we spoke with Mark Kantrowitz, financial aid expert and the publisher and VP of research at SavingforCollege.com.
+Here are his top five pieces of financial aid advice for students and new grads.

 1. Understand the different types of financial aid

-Most students and their families don’t pay for college entirely out-of-pocket.
-They get help through financial aid.
+Most students and their families don’t pay for college entirely out-of-pocket; instead, they get help through financial aid.

 Although financial aid is sometimes referred to as an award, don’t assume that all financial aid is free money.
 Financial aid refers to both the money you don’t have to pay back (grants and scholarships) and the money you do (student loans).

 If you want to know how to get the most financial aid, the date you submit the FAFSA could have something to do with it.
 Although the federal deadline is in June, you should fill out the FAFSA as soon as possible.
-The earlier you apply, the more financial aid you could get.
+It opens on Oct.
+1 every year, and the earlier you apply, the more financial aid you could get.

 “A dozen states award state grants on a first-come, first-served basis,” said Kantrowitz.
 “If you file later, you may miss out on state and institutional aid, and even some campus-based federal student aid.”